knielsen24/rn-dev-proto/README.md

 ### File & Folder Structure

-All files that return JSX are in PascalCase, including all folder names that have a root index.js file (which returns JSX).
-All other files or folders are in camelCase, including files named index.js.
+All files that return JSX are in PascalCase in a jsx file type, including all folder names that have a root index.js file (which returns JSX).
+All other files or folders are in camelCase with a js file type, including files named index.jsx.

 * App.js
     * The main entry point for the app